 As with other publicly-funded schools in England, Biddick Academy receives extra funding from the government to help them improve the attainment of their disadvantaged pupils.
 Evidence shows that children from disadvantaged backgrounds generally face extra challenges in reaching their potential at school.
 Disadvantaged pupils often do not perform as well as their peers.
 Biddick Academy is committed to ensure that all students reach their true potential, irrespective of their social or economic background.
 The pupil premium grant is designed to allow schools to help disadvantaged pupils by improving their progress and the exam results they achieve.
 Biddick Academy intends to remove barriers to achievement through its Disadvantaged student strategy.

-Impact of Pupil Premium Spending 2019/20
+Impact of Pupil Premium Spending 2020/21

-The attainment of disadvantaged students in 2019/20 has improved in key headline areas.
-For example, Attainment 8 has increased from 33.43 (2018/19) to 41.14 (2019/20), an increase of 7.71.
-There has been an increase in attainment between 2018/19 and 2019/20 in English (6.92 to 8.57), Maths (6.92 to 8.00), Ebacc subjects (8.90 to 11.00) and the ‘Open’ subjects (10.70 to 13.57).
+The attainment of disadvantaged students in 2020/21 has improved in key areas.
+For example, Attainment 8 has increased from 41.14 in 2019/20, to 48.64 in 2020/21 an increase of 7.5.
+There has been an increase in Attainment 8 between 2019/20 and 2020/21 in English from 8.57 to11.06, Maths 8.00 to 9.09, Ebacc subjects 11.00 to 12.5 and the ‘Open’ subjects from 13.57 to 15.99.

-The percentage of disadvantaged students achieving Basics 4 – 9 has increased from 40% in 2018/19 to 45.45% in 2019/20, an increase of 5.45%.
-The percentage of disadvantaged students achieving Basics 5 – 9 has increased from 16.95% in 2018/19 to 27.27% in 2019/20, an increase of 10.32%.
+The percentage of disadvantaged students achieving Basics 4 – 9 has increased from 45.45% in 2019/20, to 75.47 in 2020/21.
+This figure is also in line with the overall attainment of the cohort of 76%.
+The percentage of disadvantaged students achieving Basics 5 – 9 has increased from 27.27% in 2019/20 to 52.83%.